ankitgauri26/iam-available/README.md

 <div align="center">
   <p>
-    <b>Once the resource signups he/she can update the availability status by clicking on the below switch
+    <b>Step 2: Once the resource signups he/she can update the availability status by clicking on the below switch

 </b>
   </p>